VPVasP/WPF-Shop-System/README.md

 # WPF-Shop-Application
-This is a Pseudo Shop Application where the user can purchase and sell items Created in Windows Presentation Foundation with XAM.
+This is a Pseudo Shop Application where the user can purchase and sell items Created in Windows Presentation Foundation with XAML.
 - You can try the game on Itch.io: (https://itchiovp.itch.io/wpf-shop-system)

 ![Screenshots](https://img.itch.zone/aW1hZ2UvMjU3NzUyOC8xNTM0MjY4Mi5wbmc=/original/qcxvU6.png)